vigneshshettyin/vigneshshettyin/cl2umdjgr00lhu5nvcb0vfhof.md

 ![Screenshot 2022-05-06 at 2.18.53 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651826942397/FCqfn7H9y.png align="left")

 Now, you will find a top success bar button called Associate thus Elastic IP address click on that option.
-This will associate this elastic IP with our instance which we create some time ago.
+This will associate this elastic IP with our instance which we created some time ago.

 ![Screenshot 2022-05-06 at 2.20.41 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651827052987/YhTPACE0H.png align="left")